Skip to main content

 Top things that go wrong

 1. Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 What most shops don't tell you

-• 2.A male and three females in a 40L breeder with no female refuges.
+• 3.A male and three females in a 40L breeder with no female refuges.
 Harassment runs one female into the corner inside a week.

-• 3.Bought into extremely hard tap water.
+• 4.Bought into extremely hard tap water.
 Most apisto imports sicken inside a fortnight before colour even shows.

-• 4.Many colour lines exist.
+• 5.Many colour lines exist.
 A wild import from a soft blackwater stream will not drop into a hard guppy community without an RO blend and a slow transition.

 About this species